-The whole reason I started 360Women is because I have many hopes for all of us; for each of you.
+The whole reason I’ve pursued careers in health care and then real estate is because I have many hopes for all of us; for each of you.
 One of them is that sometime in your life (and hopefully for a long portion of it) you’ll experience a life-expanding relationship like I did with my friend, Mary Lou.

 I met Mary Lou years ago when I was the mother of two young children and she had another five.
 Keeping them all busy often meant getting them out of the house, so being friends with Mary Lou meant being a big, big fan of road trips.
 My love of travel had already been awakened during my early career with the airlines (see last summer’s blog “Go!”), but travels with Mary Lou were a whole different kind of adventure.